FairTraxx/llama-tools-and-thinking-mode/README.md

-# llama thiking mode with tools and context monitoring
+# base llama models with custom thinking mode, tool calling and context monitoring.

-A Python codebase for adding thinking mode and tools over the normal llama models, has context tracking and suppourts exo.
+A Python codebase for adding thinking mode and tools over the normal llama models, has context tracking and suppourts exo, can read edit or delete files based on thinking and instructions.

 ### Tool Usage

-The AI can automatically use tools when needed:

 ```
 👤 You: What files are in this directory?